jjg/newsie/README.md

   * Grab more of the article if the RSS `summary` is too short
   * ~~Figure out why iOS won't parse the QR code links~~

+## Notes

+This won't work on non-x86 systems because the pypdf (python-pdf) module contains binaries for x86.
+This is a bummer, so I'm looking for an alternative.

+You may have to do this to get `pip` to install the dependencies:

+`sudo apt install libjpeg-dev zlib1g-dev libcups2-dev`